Katy Perry, Orlando Bloom Split Is ‘Just For Now’: Couple Takes ‘Loving Space’

 In August, it was thought that the couple was on their way to being married.
 Insiders told E!
 News that Katy and Orlando “are in love and happier than ever.”

-The celebrity couple dressed up as Santa and Mrs. Clause to go to Children’s Hospital Los Angeles around Christmastime.
+The celebrity couple dressed up like Santa and Mrs. Clause to go to Children’s Hospital Los Angeles around Christmastime.

 This week Santa and I got to spread some cheer and have a carol sing-a-long with some beautiful children at @childrensla!
 I love the music therapy program there… it lifts spirits and heals hearts.
 I know for me, music has always been healing.
 I hope everyone can give back this season in their own way.
 That's the greatest gift of all. ❤????